Manuscripts published are the property of authors, and quoting this source is a requirement for any partial or full reproduction.

 - Its publication has been approved by all co-authors, if any, as well as by the responsible authorities at the institution where the work has been carried out

-- The authors agree to the automatic transfer of the copyright to the publisher if and when the manuscript is accepted for publication through the providing of copyright agreement (Publishing agreement)
+- The authors agree to the automatic transfer of the copyright to the publisher if and when the manuscript is accepted for publication through the submission of the manuscript into the Editorial Office

-- The manuscript will not be published elsewhere in any language without the consent of the copyright holders
+- The Editorial Office guarantees that the manuscript will not be published elsewhere in any language without the consent of the copyright holders

 - Written permission of the copyright holder had been obtained by the authors for the materials used from other copyrighted sources